robalb/x86-64-playground/emscripten_blink/readme.md

 The additions I made are:
 - added a new entry point: `blink/blink/blinkelib.c`
-- added a new compilation target for that entrypoint: `o//blink/blinkenlights` and `o//blink/blinkenlights.js` you can find it in the makefile `blink/blink/blink.mk`
+- added a new target in make for that entrypoint: `o//blink/blinkenlights` and `o//blink/blinkenlights.js` you can find it in the makefile `blink/blink/blink.mk`

 If you want to compile that entrypoint in a regular, non-wasm executable, run: